-Keep reading this free resource to get 147 sample church survey questions plus information on how you can analyze the results you get from your surveys and how to conduct a successful survey.
-Finally, use our 18 free church survey questionnaire templates to make creating surveys a snap.
+It includes 147 sample church survey questions, as well as information on how to analyze the results from your surveys and conduct a successful survey.
+We also offer 18 free church survey questionnaire templates to make creating surveys a snap.

 Table of Contents

-The following sections of this guide provide sample church survey questions for many common areas of church ministries that can help you pinpoint issues and solutions.
+The following sections provide sample church survey questions for various common areas of church ministries, helping you pinpoint issues and potential solutions.
 To help you select survey questions that engage your church members, each question includes an explanation of the value of asking that question.

 Before we cover what to do with your church survey data, you need to select the right church assessment questions to ask.
 Quality church survey questions will help you gain valuable data you can use to improve your church.